Continuing Education Activity

 - Explain the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients with mercury poisoning.

-Mercury has been used for centuries in multiple capacities including medicinal and widespread industrial use.
+Mercury has been used for centuries in multiple capacities, including medicinal and widespread industrial use.
 Because of this, it is a common chemical exposure and environmental pollutant.
-There are several forms of mercury which lead to different mercury intoxication syndromes.
+There are several forms of mercury that lead to different mercury intoxication syndromes.

 Mercury exists in organic and inorganic forms.
 The inorganic form could be further subdivided into elemental mercury (also known as "quicksilver") and mercury salts.
 Elemental exposures are typically from mercury-containing devices such as thermometers.
 Mercury salt exposures can be seen with disc battery ingestion or laxative abuse.
 Organic mercury can also be subdivided into short-chain and long-chain compounds.
 Organic mercury exposure usually occurs from ingestion of contaminated seafood, paints containing mercury, or ingestion/injections of thimerasol.

 In the United States, a 2013 report documented 1300 single mercury exposures, and only 24 had moderate to major effects.
-However, internationally, there are much higher rates of exposure including mercury mining in China, small-scale gold mining, and food contaminated with mercury.
-Two major toxic incidents occurred in Minamata Bay, Japan and in Iraq.
-Mercury was dumped into Minamata Bay, and members in the community developed toxicity from eating the fish containing methylmercury.
-In Iraq, over 6000 people developed toxicity from eating bread baked with grain that was treated with methylmercury based fungicide.
+However, internationally, there are much higher rates of exposure, including mercury mining in China, small-scale gold mining, and food contaminated with mercury.
+Two major toxic incidents occurred in Minamata Bay, Japan, and Iraq.
+Mercury was dumped into Minamata Bay, and members of the community developed toxicity from eating the fish containing methylmercury.
+In Iraq, over 6000 people developed toxicity from eating bread baked with grain that was treated with methylmercury-based fungicide.

-Children and fetuses have a higher susceptibility to mercury toxicity, and therefore, more severe clinical manifestations.
-The primary source of dietary ingestion is consumption of contaminated fish.
+Children and fetuses have a higher susceptibility to mercury toxicity and, therefore, more severe clinical manifestations.
+The primary source of dietary ingestion is the consumption of contaminated fish.
 Since the fetal brain is more susceptible to toxicity, the FDA recommends pregnant or breastfeeding women, as well as children, avoid fish with high mercury content.
 These fish include shark, king mackerel, tilefish, swordfish, and tuna.
-Freshwater fish including pike, walleye, muskellunge, and bass should be eaten in moderation.
+Freshwater fish, including pike, walleye, muskellunge, and bass, should be eaten in moderation.

 Elemental mercury is primarily absorbed by inhalation.
 There is minimal absorption through ingestion, and it does cross the blood-brain barrier where it can deposit.
 Elemental mercury is more volatile as it is heated and is readily absorbed when it is aerosolized by vacuuming.
 Pulmonary, central nervous system (CNS), and renal toxicity are common with elemental mercury.
 The gastrointestinal tract primarily absorbs inorganic mercury salts, and secondarily they are absorbed through intact skin.
 The salts mainly cause renal and gastrointestinal (GI) toxicity.
 Organic mercury is also primarily absorbed by the GI tract and secondarily through intact skin.
 Organic mercury toxicity typically leads to neurologic symptoms which are characteristically delayed.

-Mercury primarily binds to sulfhydryl groups and secondarily to an amide, carboxyl, and phosphoryl groups which interrupt cellular enzymes and protein systems throughout the body.
+Mercury primarily binds to sulfhydryl groups and secondarily to amide, carboxyl, and phosphoryl groups, which interrupt cellular enzymes and protein systems throughout the body.
 Therefore, mercury can cause significant dysfunction of enzymes, membranes, transport mechanisms, and structural proteins.
 Inhibition of enzymes such as choline acetyltransferase and catechol O-methyltransferase can lead to acetylcholine deficiency, hypertension, and tachycardia.
 Mercury salts cause damage to the gastrointestinal tract mucosa and proximal renal tubules early after exposure.
-This damage is from direct oxidative effects of mercuric ions.
-Inorganic salts have low lipid solubility, so they have a poor penetration of the blood-brain barrier, but due to slow elimination, there is some accumulation.
-Organic mercury such as methylmercury is lipophilic and distributes across all tissues including the central nervous system.
-The organic mercury deposits in the CNS are thought to be converted to inorganic mercury causing toxicity.
-Neurologic findings on MRI of atrophy of the cerebellar hemisphere, postcentral gyri, and calcarine area correlates with ataxia, sensory neuropathy, and visual field constriction.
+This damage is from the direct oxidative effects of mercuric ions.
+Inorganic salts have low lipid solubility, so they have poor penetration of the blood-brain barrier, but due to slow elimination, there is some accumulation.
+Organic mercury, such as methylmercury, is lipophilic and distributes across all tissues, including the central nervous system.
+The organic mercury deposits in the CNS are thought to be converted to inorganic mercury, causing toxicity.
+Neurologic findings on MRI of atrophy of the cerebellar hemisphere, postcentral gyri, and calcarine area correlate with ataxia, sensory neuropathy, and visual field constriction.

-Excretion of mercury is dependant on its original form.
+The excretion of mercury is dependent on its original form.
 Elemental and inorganic salts are primarily excreted through the kidney and minimally through the GI tract with a total half-life of 30 to 60 days.
-Excretion of organic mercury compounds is primarily fecal with enterohepatic recirculation leading to a longer half-life of approximately 70 days.
+Excretion of organic mercury compounds is primarily fecal, with enterohepatic recirculation leading to a longer half-life of approximately 70 days.